Pear Trees - FlordahomeScientific Name: Pyrus communis

 Best Planted In Zone: 7-9

 The Flordahome Pear is good for Gulf Coast planting.
-It is hardy in Zone 7, Zone 8, and Zone 9 and requires 400 chill hours.
-It produces large, semi-hard pears that ripen in mid-summer.
+It produces large, semi-hard pears that ripen in mid summer.
 The pears are green and sweet, though slightly tart, and can be eaten fresh or canned.
 The Flordahome is leaf spot and fire blight resistant.
+It requires 400 chill hours.
 Hood or Pineapple Pears make good pollinators.
+At maturity, it can reach a height between 15-20 feet and a width of 12-15 feet.
+USDA ZONES: Zone 7, Zone 8, Zone 9.

 Most PlantMeGreen trees can be shipped and planted any time of year, unless the variety is specified as only seasonal delivery.
 Packages are typically shipped within 7-10 days from the time of your order.
 You will receive a tracking email upon confirmation of your PlantMeGreen purchase.
 On some occasions, severe weather and other unusual issues can delay shipping and delivery of your PlantMeGreen package.
 Delivery time cannot be guaranteed, if a package needs to arrive prior to a specific date, or at a more convenient time for you, please notate that upon placement of your order.